Introduction

 What is BibLib?

-BibLib is an Obsidian plugin that turns your vault into a robust academic reference manager.
-It stores each reference (paper, book, etc.) as a standard Markdown note.
-Bibliographic metadata is embedded within the note's YAML frontmatter using the Citation Style Language (CSL) JSON format.
+BibLib is an Obsidian plugin that provides reference management functionalities within the Obsidian environment.
+It operates by storing each reference, such as a paper or a book, as a standard Markdown note.
+The bibliographic metadata for each reference is embedded within the note's YAML frontmatter, structured according to the Citation Style Language (CSL) JSON format.